-2.4.
-PROFILES
+2.4 PROFILES

 Cladding is available in a range of profiles.
-Unique specific custom designs can be produced to suit the requirements of a project.
+Unique, specific custom designs can be produced to suit the requirements of a project.

-Overlapping Tongue & Groove (T&G) styles (ENT) are produced to fully conceal fixing points, which uses the integrity of the timber to securely hold the groove side in place.
-Alternatively, cladding can be fixed with fully exposed 'face-fixed' screws for a positive fixing method which may be required in high wind locations.
+Overlapping Tongue & Groove (T&G) or Lip-design styles are produced to fully conceal fixing points, which rely on the integrity of the timber to securely hold the groove side in place.
+Alternatively, cladding can be fixed with fully exposed 'face-fixing'.